 If you want to make pizza dough that tastes like your favorite restaurant, check out this Poolish Pizza Dough Recipe!
-You will get a bubbly crust every time and it's perfect for pizza ovens or your home oven.
+You will get a bubbly crust every time and it's perfect for Neopolotan-style pizza in a pizza oven or even your home kitchen oven.

 Jump to: